 - A vague sense that something is missing in your life.

-Counseling is also used to further developing oneself and promoting personal growth.
+Counseling is also used to further develop oneself and promoting personal growth.

 - Setting healthy goals